interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/activitybasiccommunications.rst

 The collection is anything serialization as a JSON message, in fact the message is transmitted on the network as a JSON-encoded string.

+The basic Interactive Spaces communication system uses ROS for Activity to Activity and Master to Controller communication.
+ROS uses the concept of Global Topics, which you can think of as a globally defined mailbox that anyone can write to and anyone can read from, as long as they have the name of the topic.
+``/example/routable/channel1`` is the global ROS Topic that many of the example routable Activities in the Workbench can write to or read from.
+Every Activity that wants to use the route to communicate must use the same name for the global topic.

 Routes can have multiple activities writing information to the route and multiple activities reading from that route.
 A given activity can write to the channel and never read from it and visa versa.
 In the examples found in the Workbench you can see one example which only writes on the route and another which only reads from the route.

-Routes are global to your Space.
-In the examples in the Workbench ``/example/routable/channel1`` is the global topic that Activities can write to or read from.
-Every activity that wants to use the route must use the same name for the global topic.

 Routes are used in Activities by giving them a name which is local to the Activity.
-If the Activity wants to write to a route, it uses this local name.
+If the Activity wants to write to a route, it uses this local name, also called a Channel.
 This name is different than the global topic name.

 A lot of words... what does it all mean???